Maximilian-Winter/llama_cpp_function_calling/README.md

 ### llama.cpp Grammar Generator for LLM Function Calls

 #### Overview
-This package is designed for generating grammars and documentation for structured function calls in GGML BNF (GGML Backus-Naur Form), tailored for Large Language Models (LLMs) used with llama.cpp .
+This package is designed for generating grammars and documentation for structured function calls in GGML BNF (GGML Backus-Naur Form), tailored for Large Language Models (LLMs) used with llama.cpp.
 The documentation is designed to explain the functions to the LLM.
+The `LLMFunctionCaller` is for dynamic function execution based on JSON inputs generated through the grammar generated.

-At the moment it supports following types as function parameter:
+At the moment it supports the following types as function parameters:

 - `string`
 - `boolean`